The Adjutant General is responsible for personnel matters in the Defence Forces.

 Officers and soldiers of the Defence Forces are obliged to render military service within or outside the State.

-The officers commanding barracks and units, camps and posts are responsible for the health of all personnel, whom they command.
+The officers commanding barracks and units, camps and posts are responsible for the health of all personnel whom they command.
 They must have them medically inspected when they consider necessary.
-The medical officer may advise the commanding officer that a medical that a medical examination should be carried out.
+The medical officer may advise the commanding officer that a medical examination should be carried out.

 There are separate but similar rules in respect of non-commissioned officers and private soldiers.

-Certain reclassifications have serious consequences for the member\’s future.
-Because of the fact that reclassification may have adverse effect on the career of a Defence Forces member Constitutional fair procedures are required. .
+Certain reclassifications have serious consequences for the member’s future.
+Because of the fact that reclassification may have an adverse effect on the career of a Defence Forces member, Constitutional fair procedures are required. .
 They must be informed of the re-classification given the opportunity to make representations before it becomes final.
 He may have his own medical or legal representative for the purpose of making representations.
 He is to be given copies of the medical documents.